Working in Ireland after living abroad

 Paying tax on your income

-When you are working in Ireland, you pay tax and charges on your income through the PAYE (Pay As You Earn) system.
+When you work in Ireland, you pay tax and charges on your income through the PAYE (Pay As You Earn) system.
 You normally pay Income tax, Pay Related Social Insurance (PRSI) and Universal Social Charge (USC).

 When you start a new job, take the following steps to make sure you get paid on time and avoid paying emergency tax: